 You can report an immigration crime if you believe someone is living or working 'illegally' in the United Kingdom.
 The same anonymous process applies to report anyone employing an illegal worker.

 A section covering the latest travel advice abroad with tips for travelling overseas.
 Further information and guidance comes from the Foreign and Commonwealth Office travel advisory service.

 You can contact UK visas and immigration from inside and outside the United Kingdom.
 But, the staff at the UKVI centre are unable to give advice about any personal circumstances.

 A list of categories for visa rules and regulations in the United Kingdom.
 It includes information on getting a settlement Visa in Britain.
 Extra details cover sponsorship terms to visit and stay in Great Britain.

 There is more information on the UK border control.
 It explains how they conduct passport checks when you go through customs.
 Find out what happens if you are transiting through the country or you need to perform a layover.

 UKVI use the voluntary returns service to send people home if they do not have the legal right to stay in the UK.
 Check how you may get help when returning to your own country.

-Some people arrive in the United Kingdom without permission to stay in the country.
-As a rule, they will need to attend appointments at one of the immigration reporting centres.
+Some people arrive in the United Kingdom without any permission to stay in the country.
+You can use the immigration reporting centre contact list to check where to attend an appointment.

 UK Immigration Rules and Visa Laws: List of Categories and Overview